kwaldenphd/python-dictionaries-sets/README.md

 - `color[2]` holds the letter `r`
 - etc

-<blockquote>Q7: Write a program that prompts the user to enter a 6-letter word, and then prints the first, third, and fifth letters of that word.<blockquote>
+<blockquote>Q7: Write a program that prompts the user to enter a 6-letter word, and then prints the first, third, and fifth letters of that word.</blockquote>

 31. A sample output for your program might look like this:
 ```